wavemaker/docs/learn/react-native/skeleton-loader.md

 In Page, Prefab and [Partial](/learn/how-tos/create-prefab-with-partials/#partial-for-mobile), the user can override the default skeleton appearance using [Lottie Animation](/learn/app-development/widgets/basic/lottie/).
 This helps in adding the custom Skeleton layout without showing the actual components used in a Page, Prefab, and Partial.

+### Uploading Custom Animation Resource

+To use any custom Skeleton Loader animation to ovveride the default Skeleton Loader, you can first upload the file as resource.

+1. Go to File Explorer > click **+** icon to add new resource.
+2. Click **Upload Files** the required resources under animation in resources folder.
+You can also view it in the studio.

+<iframe width="560" height="315" src="https://www.loom.com/embed/eff9de7b0e4845a297841532941bfb92?sid=7354a60d-2d13-4355-bfe9-fc6a3a6fd960" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

+### Applying Custom Animation Resource

 The **`animationResource`** property can be used in Markup script to provide the location of the Json file as Lottie Animation resource file.
 The location of json file given as an [resource](/learn/app-development/services/3rd-party-libraries/#including-resource-files), renders the animation through application's Lottie widget.
 It can be added at three levels

 - [Page](#custom-animation-at-page-level)